lensdigital/SquareMote/R2/readme.md

-Files for R2 Squaremote (Obsolete)
+Files for R2 and R2.5 edition of SquareMote